 J Balvin is the stage name of José Álvaro Osorio Balvin, from Medellín, Colombia.
 Balvin is a reggaeton singer whose polished urban singles and best-selling albums have made him a top-tier Latin pop artist.
 He became interested in music at a young age while listening to rap, champeta, bachata, and reggae on the radio.
 He was also a big fan of music videos; it was from these that he began to develop his dance moves and cultivate his own style.

-He signed to EMI Columbia in 2009 and released his first single, "Ella Me Cautivó," which charted at 35 on the U.S. Tropical chart.
+He signed to EMI Colombia in 2009 and released his first single, "Ella Me Cautivó," which charted at 35 on the U.S. tropical chart.
 This was followed by the release of the full-length Real in 2010.
 Balvin contributed four tunes to the soundtrack of the Tim Bulot film El Negocio.
 All of them charted, including "En Lo Oscuro," which hit the top spot in his native country.